I took a bit of a different journey than most to become the woman I am today.

 I acknowledge this because my past is a part of me.
 I’m not ashamed of who I am, or who I was.
 I’m just me.

 One question that people sometimes ask is how my transgender status impacts my athletic life and competition.
-In 2005, USA Track & Field (USATF) adopted the International Olympic Committee standards that allowed post-operative transsexuals to fully compete in their reassigned gender.
-USA Triathlon (USAT) also agreed a few years ago to follow similar guidelines.
+In 2005, USA Track & Field (USATF) adopted the International Olympic Committee standards that allowed post-operative transgender women to fully compete in their reassigned gender.
+USA Triathlon (USAT) also follows similar guidelines.

 This page is dedicated to Elizabeth Wilcox – my friend.